 You'll also want to consider privacy and ad-blocking features when deciding between the best Android browsers.
 Many of the mainstream browsers offer some form of those features, but for an extra layer of privacy, you may want to turn to a browser that specializes in keeping your online activity safe from prying eyes.

 How we test Android browsers

-We also test loading speeds and see how each of the ranked browsers handles websites not always suited to mobile devices (a bank website, for example, and several local restaurants).
-We also visit a website that features a lot of pop-up ads to see how each browser performs at stopping pop-up ads.
+We also test loading speeds and see how each of the ranked browsers handles websites not always suited to mobile devices, such as those for banks and local restaurants.
+We also visit websites that feature a lot of ads to see how each browser performs at stopping pop-up ads.